Skip to main content

 Every workflow execution is tracked in the Workflow runs tab.
 When a run fails:

-2. Look for nodes with a FAILED status in the node runs list.
+2. Look for nodes with a FAILED badge in the node runs list.

-3. Expand the node to see its output and logs, including HTTP status codes and error messages from external APIs.
+3. Expand the node to see its output,variables and logs.

 Verify node inputs and outputs